matthew-dailey/matthew-dailey.github.io/_posts/2016-02-21-choosing-a-wireless-channel.markdown

 I'll see how this goes; I just know I was having trouble on channel 11.

 ## Feedback
-Let me know on my Twitter if I've made mistakes in my approach to this problem, or in my solution.
+Let me know on Twitter if I've made mistakes in my approach to this problem, or in my solution.
 I learn more by being wrong, and I'd also love to get great wireless signal in my house :)